 - Vaping has become quite common, and kids are exposed to classmates and images of famous people vaping, making it “cool.”
 Peer pressure drives kids to try it, and then they become easily addicted.

-A study published in Pediatrics suggests that adolescents who vape are six times more likely to become smokers in young adulthood.
+A study published in Pediatrics suggests that adolescents who vape are six times more likely to regularly smoke tobacco in young adulthood.

-Talk to your kids about the dangers of vaping, and if they are already addicted, offer them support through counseling.
+Talk to your kids — and loved ones — about the dangers of vaping.
+If they are already addicted, offer them support through counseling.
 Their healthy future may depend on it.